Bifrost Wallet Expands Multi-Chain Support For Bitcoin And Dogecoin In Preparation For Defi On Songbird/Flare

-(MENAFN- GlobeNewsWire - Nasdaq) LONDON, UK, Dec.
-16, 2024 (GLOBE NEWSWIRE) -- Bifrost Wallet has integrated Bitcoin, Dogecoin, and Litecoin into its multi-chain wallet, paving the way for Dogecoin and bitcoin to be used in decentralized finance (DeFi) on the Songbird and Flare networks.
+Bifrost Wallet has integrated Bitcoin, Dogecoin, and Litecoin into its multi-chain wallet, paving the way for Dogecoin and Bitcoin to be used in decentralized finance (DeFi) on the Songbird and Flare networks.
 This update ensures Bifrost Wallet users can seamlessly prepare for the arrival of FAssets, synthetic assets that unlock DeFi opportunities for non-EVM blockchains.

 These integrations simplify interactions across EVM and non-EVM chains, enabling users to mint and redeem synthetic assets like FBTC and FDOGE, all from a single wallet.
 By reducing friction and eliminating the need to switch platforms, Bifrost Wallet enhances the usability of blockchain-based financial applications.